GandhiCloudLab/waiops350-sevone-blog/readme.md

-# IBM Watson AIOps Integration with IBM SevOne with
+# IBM Watson AIOps Integration with IBM SevOne

 This article explains about Integrating IBM SevOne NPM with IBM Watson AIOps AI Manager 3.5.0 using SevOne Webhook Probe available in Watson AIOps.